 A person’s metabolic rate varies by factors such as genetics, exercise and age.

 Light beer will reduce your carbohydrate intake, Villacorta says, but it won’t reduce the amount of alcohol in your system.
-And while beer has carbohydrates the body can use to create energy, he wouldn’t recommend using beer to take the place of other nutrient rich carbohydrates.
+And while beer has carbohydrates the body can use to create energy, he wouldn’t recommend using beer to take the place of other nutrient-rich carbs.

 “You’re cutting out a lot of good nutrition by cutting out fruits and drinking beer instead,” he says.
 For instance, fruit and multigrain bread can contain fiber, antioxidants or other nutrients like potassium or vitamin C that beers often lack.

 The Psychological Benefits of Beer

 Matthew Dempsey — a Licensed Professional Clinical Counselor with a popular YouTube channel covering topics such as slut-shaming, racism and body image — acknowledges that alcoholism is a problem in the LGBTQ community, primarily because we struggle with feelings of internalized shame while struggling to connect with others.

 But Dempsey says that many humans find social situations uncomfortable and use alcohol recreationally to help relax themselves around others.